jundalisay/spblist/content/en/research/hahnemann/chronic/part-19.md

 ---
 heading: Part 19a
-title: "The Nature of Chronic Diseases"
+title: "The miasma of itch"
 description: ""
 author: Samuel Hahnemann
 weight: 44